Dorking Deepdene railway station: Services

+The typical off-peak service is two trains per hour in each direction between Reading via Guildford and Gatwick Airport.
+During the late evenings, the service is reduced to hourly in each direction.

+On Sundays, only one eastbound train per hour runs to Gatwick Airport, with one train per hour running only as far as Redhill.

 Future proposals

 In November 2018, a £21 million upgrade of Dorking Deepdene station was proposed by the Dorking Town Forum, who submitted a nomination for funding from Network Rail.
 The proposal includes: